Tetrakern/fictioneer/DOCUMENTATION.md

 ## Elementor

 If you have the Elementor plugin installed, consider using the [Fictioneer 002 Elementor Control](https://github.com/Tetrakern/fictioneer/blob/main/INSTALLATION.md#recommended-must-use-plugins) plugin if you only need it for the Canvas page templates.
-If you have the Pro version, this may not be an option, but you can customize the theme using the following locations: `header`, `footer`, `nav_bar`, `nav_menu`, `mobile_nav_menu`, and `story_header`.
+If you have the Pro version and want to use the theme builder, this may not be an option, but you can customize the theme using the following locations: `header`, `footer`, `nav_bar`, `nav_menu`, `mobile_nav_menu`, and `story_header`.

 **Notes:**